 Time-synchronous averaging (TSA) is a common technique for analyzing data from rotating machinery.
 TSA averages rotation by rotation, and filters out any disturbances or noise that is not coherent with the rotation.

 TSA is useful for isolating fault signatures that repeat each rotation, such as perturbations from gear-tooth defects.
 Features generated from a TSA signal rather than the original vibration signal provide clearer differentiation for rotational fault conditions.
-This advantage applies true even for features that are not specifically for rotating machinery.
+This advantage holds true even for features that are not specifically for rotating machinery.

 Tacho/Data.
-Clear Compute nominal
+Clear Compute Nominal Speed

 When the computation concludes: